 Effective May 1, 1991, The Peoples Bank and Trust Company established a Benefit Restoration Plan.
 Due to subsequent changes in the federal tax laws governing the integration of social security benefits into the pension plan formula, The Peoples Bank & Trust Company again amended The Peoples Bank & Trust Company Pension Plan, and on December 13, 1994, restated the Benefit Restoration Plan effective January 1, 1994.
-This plan is an unfunded non-qualified deferred compensation plan maintained solely for the purpose of restoring certain benefits for officers covered under The Peoples Bank and Trust Company Pension Plan who experienced a decrease of \$50 or more in the present value of their pension benefits and had a \$100 or more decrease in the projected amount of their future benefits resulting from an amendment to the Plan which revised the plan's Social Security integration formula in order to comply with recent IRS regulations.
+This plan is an unfunded non-qualified deferred compensation plan maintained solely for the purpose of restoring certain benefits for employees covered under The Peoples Bank and Trust Company Pension Plan who experienced a decrease of \$50 or more in the present value of their pension benefits and had a \$100 or more decrease in the projected amount of their future benefits resulting from an amendment to the Plan which revised the plan's Social Security integration formula in order to comply with recent IRS regulations.
 The plan will pay the eligible employees a benefit equal to the difference in what their benefit is under the revised plan and what their benefit would have been under the plan prior to its amendment.

 The normal retirement age under the Benefit Restoration Plan is age 65 and the employee is eligible for early retirement upon reaching the age of 55, provided the employee has 15 years of service with the bank.
 A death benefit equal to a 50% joint and survivor annuity will be payable to the employee's spouse in the event of his or her death.
-During 1995 the bank contributed \$45,179 to this plan.
+During 1996, the bank contributed \$53,328 to this plan.
+Due to the curtailment of The Peoples Bank & Trust Company Pension Plan, this plan was amended in 1996 in order to freeze accruals under this plan as of December 31, 1995.